 - become aware of your business, product, service.

 This is the time to make a small offer that connects their “problem/want” to your product/service.
 The purpose of this small offer is to get their contact information so you can continue to build a relationship with them in whichever format you prefer to do that (email, phone, mail).

 A Lead Generation Campaign that uses lead magnets, landing pages and an email marketing platform is the typical digital marketing strategy used to get this contact information.

 BOTTOM of FUNNEL: Getting New Leads to be New Customers

 The Bottom of the Funnel is about converting leads into customers.
 Those people who have continued down into the bottom stage of your funnel are now “qualified prospects”.
 You are now connecting with a “hot audience”.
 Consider them as a “friend”, as ideally, they have chosen you over the competition and are ready to make a purchase.

 That is really a basic outline of the stages of the funnel.
 In the following posts, we look at the marketing tools and marketing messages that are best used through each stage of the funnel.

 Now that you have a basic understanding of what a Sales Funnel is and the different funnel stages, the next step is to discover which marketing tools are best used at each stage of the funnel.

-A Lead Magnet is the first tool for attracting leads used in most funnels.
-Which do you use?
+A Lead Generation Campaign is a marketing strategy for attracting leads that is used in most funnels.
+Which type of magnet should you use?
 Don’t know?
 Get your copy of The Lead Magnet Playbook to find out which would be best for you…